 LGBTQ+ HISTORY LESSON PLANS

-Our lesson plans on LGBTQ+ history are developed in partnership with K-12 teachers, using primary sources from the ONE Archives at the USC Libraries.
-Aligned to Common Core standards and California’s History-Social Science Framework, these resources are produced in collaboration with our partners at the UCLA History-Geography Project and the LA LGBT Center through our summer teacher symposia.
+One Institute’s lesson plans on LGBTQ+ history are developed in partnership with K-12 teachers, using primary sources from ONE Archives at the USC Libraries.
+Aligned to Common Core standards and California’s History-Social Science Framework, these resources are produced in collaboration with the UCLA History-Geography Project and the Los Angeles LGBT Center through our summer teacher programs.

-These lesson plans support implementation of California’s FAIR Education Act.
-California law requires that the experiences and contributions, both historical and contemporary, of the LGBTQ+ community, people of all genders, people of color, and immigrants are positively included in history/social studies instruction, from kindergarten through twelfth grade.
+Our lesson plans support implementation of California’s FAIR Education Act.
+California law requires that the experiences and contributions, both historical and contemporary, of the LGBTQ+ community, people of all genders, people of color, and immigrants are positively included in history/social studies instruction, from kindergarten through 12th grade.

 We invite educators to explore, download, remix, and teach the lesson plans featured below.